hadhihazu/portfolio-hadhirah/README.md

 - **JavaScript** – Enhancing interactivity

 ## 📌 Live Demo
-You can view my portfolio live at:
+You can view my portfolio live [here](https://hadhihazu.github.io/portfolio-hadhirah/)

 ## 📞 Contact
 If you’d like to connect, feel free to reach out: